It is not always possible to pay respects in person, so we hope that this small token will help.

 |Board of Directors |

 Ladusau-Evans Funeral Home first opened its doors in 1970 because of the care and concern for our community of many of our city's finest business leaders.
 Among them were Dean Ladusau and Jack Evans, along with Orville Luckinbill, Bill Mayes, Rev Will Lane, Dr Earl Robinson, Earl Inselman, Eddie Kemph and Marjorie Gau.
-And now with our second generation of funeral care providers in place, including Dennis Luckinbill, Anna Beth Luckinbill Smith, Dr Ted Robinson, Bob Inselman, and Richard Gau, we look forward to serving you with the same tradition of compassion and professionalism that Ladusau-Evans has provided for the past 40 years.
+And now with our second generation of funeral care providers in place, including Dennis Luckinbill, Anna Beth Luckinbill Smith, Bob Inselman, Richard Gau, and Joe Highberger.
+We look forward to serving you with the same tradition of compassion and professionalism that Ladusau-Evans has provided for the past 50 years.

 |Dean Ladusau, Owner|